marcel-keller/Plague_GIS/First_Pandemic/README.md

 - DOI-Link

 ### Outbreaks cities
 Precision of coordinates might be limited to the modern municipality and not to the exact location of the Late Antique/Early Medieval city.
-Please note that the __sources are given for all outbreaks of the respective year__ (see SI) and not only for the respective city.
+Please note that the __sources are given for all outbreaks of the respective year__ (see [here](https://github.com/marcel-keller/Plague_GIS/blob/master/First_Pandemic/Sources.md)) and not only for the respective city.
 For the last wave, a common end of the pandemic in 750 AD is assumed.

 Attributes:
 - Name